He Jiankui: Early life and education

+Career

-He returned to China in 2012 under the Thousand Talents Program of the Government of China and opened a lab at the Southern University of Science and Technology.
-As part of the program, he was given 1 million yuan ($144,000) in angel funding, which he used to start biotech and investment companies.
+In 2011, He received the Chinese Government Award for Outstanding Self-financed Students Abroad while still in the United States.
+Responding to an ad, He returned to China in 2012 under the city of Shenzhen's Peacock Plan and opened a lab at the Southern University of Science and Technology (SUSTech).
+As part of the program, he was given 1 million yuan (about US$ in 2012) in angel funding, which he used to start biotech and investment companies.
 He founded Direct Genomics in 2012 in Shenzhen, to develop single-molecule sequencing devices based on patents invented by Quake that had formerly been licensed by Helicos Biosciences.
-Direct Genomics received 40 million yuan ($4.5 million) in subsidies from Shenzhen, and raised hundreds of millions yuan more in private investment, but He sold his stake in 2019.
+Direct Genomics received 40 million yuan (about US$ in 2012) in subsidies from Shenzhen, and raised hundreds of millions yuan more in private investment, but He sold his stake in 2019.
 He also founded Vienomics Biotech, which offers genome sequencing services for people with cancer.
+In 2017, He was included in the Chinese government's Thousand Talents Plan.
+He Jiankui's achievements were widely revered in Chinese media, including China Central Television and the People's Daily which covered his research and described him as "the founding father of third-generation genome editing" during a program celebrating the 19th National Congress of the Chinese Communist Party.